skip to main content

 Longitudinal

-• Continuity Clinic at 2 sites.
-Resident will manage a panel of patients as the Resident PCP.
+• Continuity clinic at two sites with each resident managing a panel of patients as their Resident PCP.

 Faculty